healthhazard/kassomat-scripts/README.md

 * `kassomat-count-coins.py`
   ...emptys hopper, the count unit, and counts everything inside. should be manually invoked.

+* `kassomat-count-and-set-coin-level.py`
+  ...emptys hopper, the count unit, and counts everything inside and then sets this as new count level. should be manually invoked.

 * `xsession`
   initializes the user session.
 Hides the mouse pointer, starts changeomatic and